 Define Your Business as a Separate Entity

 Many businesses start off as a sole proprietorship simple because registration is easier than other forms of business.
 The downside is that when your business is a sole proprietorship there is no line between you and your business.
 When working with vendors or applying for a loan you’ll have to use your SSN.
 Your business activity will be reflected in your personal credit score and your personal assets are vulnerable in the case of business debt or bankruptcy.
+See the difference in personal credit vs business credit here.

 If you want to build credit for your business, the following business structures are ideal as they create a defined line between you and your business: